sabrown84/feeling-responsive/pages/pages-root-folder/index.md

 ---
 #
 # Use the widgets beneath and the content will be
-# inserted automagically in the webpage.
+# inserted automatically in the webpage.
 To make
 # this work, you have to use › layout: frontpage
 #
 layout: frontpage